JHRobotics/mesa9x/README.md

 You need:
 - MinGW that can produce working binary for Windows 9x
 - LLVM source (3.x to 6.x, 6.0.1 recommended)
-- python 2.7 (or newer, for LLVM, generating Mesa sources)
+- python 2.7 (or newer, for LLVM, for generating Mesa sources)
 - cmake (for LLVM)
 - zlib (for LLVM)
 - flex  (generating Mesa sources)
 - bison (generating Mesa sources)
+- mako 0.8.0+ (generating Mesa sources)
 - GNU patch
 - GNU make (usually packed with MinGW)